cranndarach/git-tutorial/01-gitting-started.md

 # 1. ~~Getting~~ Gitting Started

->Initialize a repository and make your first commit.

 ## Setup

 This tutorial mostly covers git for command line, with some notes about GitKraken (a graphical tool for git) and GitHub.